fizzwidget/hover-tips/readme.txt

 ------------------------------------------------------
 VERSION HISTORY

 v.
+11.0 - 2025/01/xx
+- Updated TOC to indicate compatibility with WoW Patch 11.0.7 (The War Within).
+- Fixed ChatFrame hooking so hovering for tooltips actually works again.
+- Disabled support for player and Battle.net player link tooltips.

+v.
 8.0 - 2018/08/04
 - Updated TOC to indicate compatibility with WoW Patch 8.0 and Battle for Azeroth.
 - Fixed errors with Battle.net links.